C6H15/Boundaries/docs/guide/tutorial.md

 Boundary:Destroy()
 ```

-> [!NOTE] Boundary Part Removal
-> Upon destroying a boundary, any associated part will remain.
-You must manually destroy the part if you want it removed.
-This only applies if you supplied a part when creating a boundary.

 ### Track a Part
 To detect a part use the `.TrackPart()` function which will register it for collision calculations.
 A `BasePart` and string array must be passed with an optional custom data for the last argument.
 Use `.UntrackPart()` to deregister a tracked part.
 ```luau{8-9}